duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 If you see a bunch of info and warn messages fastly printing, visual odometry is running!
 Move the duckiebot around (smoothly) with the keyboard and see how it moves too in rviz.

+The most uptaded stable version of the code can be found [here](https://github.com/duckietown/duckietown-visualodo).

 ### Troubleshooting {#demo-visualodometry-troubleshooting}

 Symptom: The duckiebot does not move.